yivolve/terraform-azure-backend/README.md

 ### Remove Azure Backend Using Terragrunt

-If you ever need to delete the s3 and Dynamo services then follow the steps bellow:
+If you ever need to delete the azurerm services then follow the steps bellow:

 1. Run the commands below to ensure terraform knows about the backend configuration (which is on the `.terraform.terraform.tfstate` file):